mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Good luck, Liffa," said Jesse, somberly.

-"Don't get murdered," said Thimlu.
+"Don't get yourself killed," said Thimlu.

 ---

 "Aey?
 Kipnu?"
-I called as I entered his office.
+I called as I entered the clinic.
 He chirped sleepily from a back room and I followed the call.
+I came to the doorway and watched him for a moment.
+His sleepy face always made me swoon no matter how silly it looked.

-"Hey I'm sorry to wake you but I need to talk."
+"Hey," I interrupted myself, "I'm sorry to wake you but I need to talk."

+He shuffled around the cot, looking confused, then looked up at my shadow in the doorway.

+"Liffa, that you?"

-He shuffled around, looking confused, then pulled a light from his pocket and slid it onto the power rails above him.
+He pushed himself up and took a moment to wake up.
+Then he pulled a lightglass from his pocket and slid it onto the power rails above him.
 His sleepy eyes were still partially covered by his eyehaw.

-"Liffa?
-Oh, you surprised me.
+"You surprised me.
 What brings you here?"

 "I'm going on a trip to the capital."